amir9480/instagram-hide-all/README.md

 Download this repository.

 ## Usage
+### Step 1: Backup your current settings
-Before your hide/unhide your stories from your followers you should save your current information with this command.
+Before you hide/unhide your stories from your followers you should save your current information with this command.
 ```bash
 python instagram-hide-all.py fetch
 ```
 > This will ask your login information

-### Security warning
+> Security warning
-The cache file "`data.bin`" includes your secret information.
+> The cache file "`data.bin`" includes your secret information.
 Please DO NOT Share it with anyone and when you don't need it, please delete it completely.

+### Step 2: Hide/Unhide
 To hide all your followers:
 ```bash
 python instagram-hide-all.py hide